lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/127_Revelation/7_churches.md

   </td>
   </tr>
   <tr>
     <td><p><b>Things are worthy of praise</b>:
     <br>2:2: God has seen their hard work and their patient endurance.
-God knows they don’t tolerate evil people.
+God knows they <b>don’t tolerate</b> evil people.
 They have examined the claims of those who say they are apostles but are not.
 They have discovered they are liars.
     <br>2:3: They have patiently suffered for God without quitting.
     <br>2:6: They hated the evil deeds of the Nicolaitans, just as God does.
     </td>